© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: two sections running 400yds (370m) S of Camlad Stream Also in Powys: Wales is a scheduled monument protected by Historic England under reference 1006259.
 View the official record →

-Offa's Dyke is a late eighth-century linear earthwork constructed under the direction of King Offa of Mercia to define the frontier between his kingdom and the Welsh territories to the west.
+Offa's Dyke is a linear earthwork monument forming part of the greater defensive frontier constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006259.

 Offa's Dyke: two sections running 400yds (370m) S of Camlad Stream Also in Powys: Wales is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006259.